-Information on Parenting Support through the provision of leaflets and website addresses; Signposting to other services as appropriate including the Family Group Conference Service; Signposting into the Team Around the Child (TAC) process for pupils with additional needs; Referral onto Pupils' Services: Family Assessment Support Team (FAST) or Pupils with Disability Team.
+Information on Parenting Support through the provision of leaflets and website addresses.
+Signposting to other services as appropriate including the Family Group Conference Service.
+Signposting into the Team Around the Child (TAC) process for children with additional needs.

+Referral onto Children's Services: Family Assessment Support Team (FAST) or Children with Disability Team.

-Where there are concerns that a child is suffering or may be likely to suffer significant harm they will pass the referral to Pupils' Services or the Central Referral Unit of Lincolnshire Police.
+Where there are concerns that a child is suffering or may be likely to suffer significant harm they will pass the referral to Children's Services or the Central Referral Unit of Lincolnshire Police.

 Cases that require attention, will be forwarded to the relevant Team.
-If the case is an open case to Pupils' Services, they will transfer the call to the relevant worker / team.
+If the case is an open case to Children's Services, they will transfer the call to the relevant worker / team.
 If the worker or the Team Manager is unavailable, the Customer Service Centre will pass the information to the relevant Practice Supervisor.